MicrosoftDocs/visualstudio-docs/docs/python/installation.md

 Note that for Visual Studio 2015 and earlier you need to separately install a Python interpreter of your choice.
 See [Python Environments](python-environments.md) for more details.

 > [!Tip]
-> PTVS includes the helpful Cookiecutter extension that provides a graphical user interface to discover templates, input template options, and create projects and files.
+> The Python workload includes the helpful Cookiecutter extension that provides a graphical user interface to discover templates, input template options, and create projects and files.
 See [Using Cookiecutter](cookiecutter.md) for more details.

 ## Visual Studio 2017

 1. Install the [Visual Studio 2017 Preview](https://www.visualstudio.com/vs/preview).
-This is presently the only means to install PTVS for Visual Studio 2017.
+This is presently the only means to install the Python workload for Visual Studio 2017.

 1. In the Preview installer, select the **Web & Cloud > Python Development** workload: